Need help with a tax problem?

 Frequently Asked Questions

 Taking out insurance against loss of earnings due to illness (APGM) is optional.
-However, it is often included in employment contracts for protecting both the employer and the employee.
+However, it is often included in employment contracts for protect both the employer and the employee.

 On the other hand, in most Collective Labour Agreements, the employer is required to take out an APGM.